sodwing/vpn/README.md

 An easy and GUI-based way to set up a WireGuard VPN on a server is through **wg-easy**.
 However, this guide will walk you through the manual setup process, which is straightforward and effective.

+### Prerequisites
+- A Linux server (root or sudo access).
+- At least one client (Linux, Windows, macOS, Android, or iOS).
+- Basic terminal knowledge (copy-paste commands is fine)

 ### Time to Complete
 - **Pro:** 5 minutes
 - **Intermediate:** 10 minutes